t54-labs/tpay-sdk-python/README.md

 client = OpenAI(
     api_key="your_openai_api_key",
     model="gpt-4-turbo-preview",
-    tools=tools,  # Add our tools to your existing tools tool_choice="auto"
+    tools=tools,  # Make sure you have added our tools to your existing tools tool_choice="auto"
 )
 ```